Government of the Ming dynasty: Civil officials

 Officials were divided into a nine-rank system, with each rank consisting of two levels.
 The rank 1a was the highest, and the ladder ended with the rank 9b.
 They were paid wages, nominally in rice, according to their rank.
 Graduates of the provincial examinations were only given low ranks and appointed to unimportant official posts, but graduates of the palace examinations were awarded the prestigious title of jinshi (lit. 'advanced scholar') and could expect to hold high-ranking positions.
 Over the course of the 276 years of Ming rule, there were 90 palace examinations, with 24,874 candidates successfully passing.
-In comparison, there were approximately 2000 to 4000 jinshi, which accounted for only one in 10,000 adult males in all of China at the time.
+In comparison, there were approximately 2000 to 4000 jinshi at any time, which accounted for only one in 10,000 adult males in all of China at the time.
 To put this into perspective, there were 100,000 holders of the lowest candidate title, shengyuan (lit. 'student member'), in the 16th century.
 In the second half of the Ming period, there were 10,000 to 15,000 officials, but this number decreased to only 5,400 at the beginning of the dynasty.

-The maximum tenure for officials was nine years, during which their superiors evaluated their abilities every three years.
+The maximum tenure for officials was nine years, and their superiors evaluated their abilities every three years.
 Those with an excellent rating were promoted, while those who performed adequately remained in office.
 Officials who received unsatisfactory evaluations had their official grade lowered by one grade.
 In cases of obvious incompetence, the official could be dismissed or punished.
 High-ranking officials at the center were exempt from regular evaluation, but were still expected to voluntarily report any failures or mistakes to their superiors.
 Additionally, there were approximately 4,000 instructors in the county and prefecture Confucian schools who underwent similar evaluations every nine years.
-The Supervisorate of Imperial Instruction was responsible for education the heir apparent, and this office was led by the Grand Supervisor of Instruction of the rank 3a.
+The Supervisorate of Imperial Instruction was responsible for educating the heir apparent, and this office was led by the Grand Supervisor of Instruction of the rank 3a.